Smartsheet vs Excel vs Rows: Which One is Better in 2026? (Updated version, with benchmark)

 Use Smartsheet if you want to collaborate with your team and external parties (clients and customers) to solve project management and data pipeline tasks through GANTT charts, kanban boards, etc.

 Use Excel if you need to manipulate and run in-depth analyses of large datasets.
-The software also gives you access to the biggest catalog of functions and formulas.
+Excel also gives you access to the biggest and more granular catalog of functions and formulas.

-Use Rows if you often paste data or import files from many of your daily tools to a spreadsheet to analyze and share.
-It comes with 50+ built-in data integrations, AI capabilities, and beautiful sharing options.
+Use Rows if you are a business team who wants to acquire full autonomy often its data.
+If you happen to often paste data or import files from many of third party tools to a spreadsheet to analyze and share.
+It comes with 50+ built-in data integrations, AI copilot , and beautiful sharing options.

 For an in-depth comparison, read ahead.